Do Your Financials Tell a Story That Sells?

-It means, as an Amazon seller you have the information you need to make better, smarter decisions about the future of your business – you’ll know the true cost of sales, where you’re making and losing money, and where you could be investing more.
+They should show successes, and they should show opportunities to help to pinpoint trouble areas.
+Having complete and accurate financials means that you, as an ecommerce seller, have the information you need to make better, smarter decisions about the future of your business.
+You know the true cost of sales, where you’re making and losing money, and where you could be investing more.

 Buyers, he says, are motivated by three main factors: